Sharing Your Health Secrets with Your Pet

 3: We know 2 mg/kg dose of CBD can help arthritis pain (that’s about 0.9 mg/lb).
 The recommended dose on CBD products on the market is much lower, from 0.05 mg/kg to a maximum of 1 mg/kg.
 The best bet is to start low and increase slowly, just as with people.

 4: As far as how much help your vet can be, that depends on where you live if they’ll even be able to talk to you, but also how much will they know.
 Will their advice be informed, biased, or no opinion?
 As in most alternative therapies, the consumer is the pioneer.
 You’ll have to do your own research.
 Your vet may come in handy when you want to lower your pet’s anti-inflammatory or pain medicine.
 They’ll probably be glad to say go ahead.

 Rest assured that CBD rich products in modest doses will not harm your pet.
 Personally, I have used combinations with THC and THCA and CBDA in my pets.
 These are all strong anti-inflammatories and in the right combinations your pet will not get “high”, the same as in people.
 For more information on what to expect your best bet is to talk to an informed cannabis consultant, such as healthcare practitioners that have been advising people.
 Many of my clients would come in and talk to me about their pets during their own medical marijuana consultation.

 Dr. Deborah Malka is an Integrative Medicine Physician and a Cannabis Clinical Specialist who is available for consultation.
-For more information, visit our Medical Experts page or her site, Cannabis Plus.
+For more information, she can be reached at 831-359-7679.